choderalab/antibody-mutations/README.md

 ### Example protocol
 4jhw
 * Load 4jhw.pdb into edit_seqres.ipynb to delete residues and split chain in the SEQRES near missing loop that will not be added back in.
 Write this to 4jhw_noloop.pdb (after deleting residues), then 4jhw_noloop_seqressplit.pdb.
 * Load 4jhw.pdb into split_chain_and_cap.ipynb.
-Save topology and positions with chain split to 4jhw_splitchain.pdb.
+Use the split_chain function to save topology and positions with chain split to 4jhw_splitchain.pdb.
+Then use the cap_chain function to save topology and positions with missing terminal atoms added to 4jhw_splitchain_capped.pdb.
-* Load 4jhw_splitchain.pdb into split_chain_and_cap.ipynb.
-Follow PDBFixer protocol (findMissingResidues(), findMissingAtoms(), addMissingAtoms()) to add missing terminal atoms.
-Save topology and positions with chains capped to 4jhw_splitchain_capped.pdb.
-* Manually copy the SEQRES from 4jhw_seqressplit.pdb to the top of 4jhw_splitchain_capped.pdb.
+* Manually copy the SEQRES from 4jhw_noloop_seqressplit.pdb to the top of 4jhw_splitchain_capped.pdb.
 * Load 4jhw_splitchain_capped.pdb into clean_pdb.ipynb.
 Follow PDBFixer protocol (findMissingResidues(), remove terminal missing fragments from fixer.missingResidues, findNonStandardResidues(), removeHeterogens, findMissingAtoms(), addMissingAtoms()).
 Write to 4jhw_clean.pdb.

 ## Remove F protein head or Antibody tail